Sissoft/GitMasteryChallenge./README.md

+This  Readme file is for the GitMasteryChallenge repository.

 # GitMasteryChallenge.
-This  repository is created for exercise onew
+This  repository is created for exercise one